 I didn’t know much of anything about this show going into it except that a lot of people loved it and everyone hated a red-haired lady in the show.
 Rising of the Shield Hero is about a man named Naofumi Iwatani who became one of four heroes summoned to a new land, that functions very much like a video game, to protect it from waves of monsters that spawn with the intent of destroying everything in sight.
-The heroes wield one of four cardinal weapons, a sword, spear, bow and shield and Naofumi was chosen to wield the shield and become the shield hero.
+The heroes wield one of four cardinal weapons, a sword, spear, bow, and shield, and Naofumi was chosen to wield the shield and become the shield hero.
 He was excited about the adventure but then gets framed for a horrible crime he did not commit and now he has to deal with the waves attacking a kingdom that utterly hates him and the feeling is mutual.

 The story isn’t complex because it’s all about the heroes getting stronger to defend the land while Naofumi deals with his fallen reputation, but the characters are very detailed and they all have amazing backstories that make for a wonderful viewing experience.
 Even if you hate a character, and you will, you most certainly will, you still enjoy everyone’s incredible contribution to the plot.
 What makes the season great overall is the focus on character development as Naofumi experiences and addresses incredible trauma which has had a very serious impact on who he is as a person.
 The supporting cast is amazing too as you have a wide range of characters where most of the ones who appear regularly are very well developed and are interesting to watch.
 Even the side characters come with very interesting back stories and are well fleshed out to where you feel the importance of each person that garners a lot of attention.

 The story doesn’t go into that many details about the antagonist but that’s fine because they were kind of a secondary concern for this season.
 We instead see more of how Naofumi winds up reluctantly helping so many people because while he hates his situation he still is compassionate at heart.
 It also helps show how Naofumi is a more intelligent warrior when you see how most of his actions are done to fix the consequences of the actions of the other three heroes who thought they were saving the day and had little regard for the aftermath of their decisions.
 You see the development of two polar opposite reputations for Naofumi, the man convicted of a horrible crime versus a savior that protects the people.
 You start to see people really start to put pieces of information together as they notice the huge contrast between the initial accusation versus Naofumi’s actions throughout the entire season.